rkhoury18/Embedded_CW2/README.md

 - Waveform selection: The user is able to change the Timbre of the sound produced by selecting A square, traingle, saw-tooth or Sine wave waveform.
 - Polyphony: The user can select multiple tones to be played simeltaneously.
 - User Interface: Our sytnehsizer containes a intuitive User Interface, displaying selected volume and octave, Key being pressed and waveform being produced.
 - Key-board auto-detect: Our synthesizer allows the user to cascade multipkle keyboards, in any order.
-By default, the left most keyboard will be the master keyboard, while
+By default, the left most keyboard will be the master keyboard, while each succesive keyboard to the masters right will be 1 octave higher.
+Keboards can be disconnected and reconnected while playing, however, some synchronization erros might appear.
+This would require the user to rest the board using the reset button.

-*synch issues --> reset needed

- key-board autodetect,  stereo sound,
+- Stereo: When the user uses

 ## Analysis: